 A common misconception is that the naloxone in the buprenorphine/naloxone combination medication initiates precipitated withdrawal.
-Naloxone may only initiate withdrawal if injected into a person physically dependent on opioids.
-Taken sublingually, as directed, naloxone is clinically insignificant and has virtually no effect.
-(Except in rare cases of an allergic reaction or naloxone hypersensitivity.)
+Naloxone may only initiate precipitated withdrawal if injected into a person physically dependent on opioids.
+Taken sublingually, as directed, naloxone is clinically insignificant and has affinity but low intrinsic activity of Buprenorphine at the μ-receptor,